-Determining states are often most difficult part in state transition testing.
+Determining states are often most difficult part of state transition testing.
 Suppose we are testing a user interface with various screens.
 Here these different screens can be considered as states.

-What cause the software transition from one state to other?
+What causes the software transition from one state to other?

 Events cause the transition from one state to other.

-For example consider a login event.
-There is two possibilities.
+For example, consider a login event.
+There are two possibilities.

 One login event with valid username/password combination and other with invalid username/password combination.
 Both will result in different transitions.
-The login event with valid username/password combination will have transition to home page with a welcome message.
-Another will have transition to Error page / Forget password page.
+The login event with valid username/password combination will have a transition to the home page with a welcome message.
+Another will have a transition to an Error page / Forget password page.

-State transition testing is applicable for any software that has defined states and has events that will cause transitions between states.
+State transition testing is applicable to any software that has defined states and has events that will cause transitions between states.